Riverdale (American TV series): Chilling Adventures of Sabrina (2018–2020)

-Katy Keene
+Katy Keene (2020)

 In August 2018, Aguirre-Sacasa revealed that another spin-off was in development at The CW.
 He said that the series would be "very different from Riverdale" and that it would be produced "in [the 2018–19] development cycle."
 By January 2019, The CW issued a pilot order for the series stating that the plot will: "[follow] the lives and loves of four iconic Archie Comics characters—including fashion legend-to-be Katy Keene (Lucy Hale)—as they chase their twenty-something dreams in New York City.
 This musical dramedy chronicles the origins and struggles of four aspiring artists trying to make it on Broadway, on the runway and in the recording studio."
 In February of the same year, it was announced that Ashleigh Murray, who portrays Josie McCoy in Riverdale, had been cast in a lead role for Katy Keene, leading to her exit from the former.
-By August 2019, Michael Grassi announced that there is a crossover between Riverdale and Katy Keene being developed.
-The crossover episode aired on February 5, 2020.
+By August 2019, Michael Grassi announced that there was a crossover between Riverdale and Katy Keene being developed.
+The crossover episode aired on February 5, 2020, one day before the premiere of Katy Keene on February 6, 2020.

 In the episode "Chapter Six: Mama Said" from the first season of Katy Keene, Robin Givens reprises her role as Sierra McCoy from Riverdale.
 Four episodes later, Casey Cott reprises his role as Kevin Keller in "Chapter Ten: Gloria".
 In the last episode of the first season, Mark Consuelos reprises his role as Hiram Lodge.

 On July 2, 2020, the series was canceled after one season.
 Despite the cancellation, characters from Katy Keene appear in Riverdale: Zane Holtz reprised his role as K.O.
-Kelly in the first episode of season five and in the tenth episode of season six, followed by Ryan Faucett as Bernardo in the seventh episode of the same season, Lucy Hale reprised her role in a voice-over cameo in the eighth episode, and Camille Hyde reprised her role as Alexandra Cabot in the fifteenth episode.
+Kelly in the first episode of season five and in the tenth episode of season six, followed by Ryan Faucett as Bernardo in the seventh episode of the same season, while Lucy Hale reprised her role in a voice-over cameo in the eighth episode, and Camille Hyde reprised her role as Alexandra Cabot in the fifteenth episode.
 The character Chad Gekko, who appeared in two episodes of Katy Keene, also returned as a recurring character in season five, played by Chris Mason.
 Mason replaced Reid Prebenda, who portrayed the character in the spin-off.